 Jennifer Young - BSc, PG/Dip Registered Member MBACP

 Considering counselling for the first time can be an incredibly difficult experience for many people.
 The thought of opening up about the things we're finding most difficult, things that we often don't fully understand, can leave us feeling even more vulnerable and isolated.
 Whatever your difficulty, i.e. Relationship or family problems, bullying, anxiety or low mood, for counselling to 'work', it is really important that you feel comfortable within the relationship between you and your therapist.
-Please feel free to read on or visit my website to learn more or simply call now on 07421097646 to book (appointments available this week in our discrete counselling room in Hartford, Northwich or at your home address by agreement) or for an informal chat about how I can support you.
+Please feel free to read on or visit my website to learn more or simply call 07421097646 to chat about how I can support you or book an appointment in our discrete counselling room in Hartford, Northwich (or at your home address by agreement).

-Its likely if you're reading this that you've made a big step in reaching out for support, the next would usually be to make contact with one or more therapists to find out if counselling is for you and if so, which therapist might be the right one.
+Its likely if you're reading this that you've made a big step in reaching out for support, the next step might be to make contact with one or more therapists to find out if counselling is for you and if so, which therapist might be the right one.
 You can contact me via telephone or email to ask any questions or voice any concerns you might have before deciding to book a first session.
 If you decide to come for a first session, we will agree a day and time that suits.
 This appointment is about getting to know each other, making sure counselling is the right way forward and that you are comfortable with what can be offered.
-If we agree to continue to meet, we will usually agree a number of sessions, usually on the same day and time.
-Sessions last between 50 minutes and an hour.
+If we agree to continue to meet, we will usually book a number of sessions, usually on the same day and time with regular reviews.
+Sessions usually last about 50 minutes although slightly longer sessions can be agreed.

 How I work